-Particles that individual air filters remove fluctuate, but some include mold spores, animal dander, and dust and pollen.
-To attend to these needs, manufacturers have created a number of specialized filters, such as HEPA filters, ULPA filters, inline filters, air compressor filters, membrane filters, and HVAC filters.
-Read More…
+To attend to the various needs of their customers, manufacturers have created a number of specialized filters, such as HEPA filters, ULPA filters, inline filters, air compressor filters, membrane filters, HVAC filters and electrostatic filters.

 HEPA (Highly Efficient Particulate Air) filters and ULPA (Ultra Low Particulate Air) filters are both used in the medical field, where they provide the high levels of filtration needed to protect delicate health.
 They are so effective, in fact, that they are frequently used to meet the strict requirements of many governmental and industrial standards.
 They remove such contaminants as allergens, irritants, viral and bacterial infections, and microbes.

 Inline filters, which may be used in pharmaceutical and chemical applications in combination with HEPA and ULPA filters, attach to preexisting tubing or ductwork to remove unwanted liquids and contaminants from air streams.
-These filters, which are electronic, are supported by filter materials such as cotton, acrylic, electrostatic fabric, fiberglass, aluminum wire screen, paper, polyester, and any combination therein.
+These filters, which are electronic air cleaners, are supported by filter materials such as cotton, acrylic, electrostatic fabric, fiberglass, aluminum wire screen, paper, polyester, and any combination therein.

 Air compressor filters, more commonly known as compressed air filters, as their name suggests, are used to remove contaminants from compressed air.
 Compressed air filters are important because so many processes create compressed air that is full of moisture, oil, rust, dust, and other problematic and potentially harmful substances.